gfidone/COSMOS/README.md

 1. The API restrictions imposed by private platforms prevent the collection of large amounts of evidence;
 2. Toxic behavior is (fortunately) unfrequent;
-3. Field observation can be biased by unkown confounders.
+3. Field observation can be biased by unknown confounders.

 With COSMOS, we provide a cost-effective, maximally controllable solution for *generating* your evidence rather than *collecting* it from the real world.